mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

   optimizes better than a similar call with `comp2`.

-* **How much code duplication inlining would cause?** Code bloat is bad as it increases compilation time, size of program, and lowers cache hit rates.
+* **How much code duplication would inlining cause?** Code bloat is bad, as it increases compilation time and program size and lowers cache hit rates.

 * **How much work duplication would inlining cause?** Consider the examples from the paper [*Secrets of the GHC inliner*][secrets-of-ghc-inliner]: